 I once spent a week in Madrid; feeling more comfort there than any place I’ve ever been.
-Leaving on a whim, having never thought of Spain before, I learned words and phrases concerning food and direction after arrival.
-Most of this trip I was alone; wandering in pursuit of distant intrigue: a hill, a park, a museum, or the oldest restaurant; with curiosity fulfilling me.
+Leaving on a whim, I learned words and phrases concerning food and direction after arrival.
+Most of this trip I was alone; wandering in pursuit of distant intrigue: a hill, a park, a museum, or the oldest restaurant; curiosity fulfilling me.
 Nourished by surroundings, I found heightened sense of romanticism, joy, wonder, play, friendship, detail.. so much vibrant detail in art and life; flourishing endeavors, hellos and goodbyes, zest and woe.
 Lourdes Hernández‘s I Love Your Glasses encompasses all of my experiences in her hometown; dazzling me in abundance and passionately reminding me of a time felt dearly like home.